 - Austria, Belgium, Czech Republic, France, Moldova, Netherlands, Spain, Ukraine, Romania, North Macedonia, Kosovo, Hungary, Croatia, Bosnia and Herzegovina, Slovenia, Slovakia, Austria, Poland, Italy, Switzerland, UK, Ireland, Portugal, Iceland

 - Armenia, Georgia, Jordan, Tunisia, Libya, Kuwait, UAE, Oman, Lebanon, Israel, West Bank/Gaza, Cape Verde

 - India, Nepal

 Returning to Campus Following Travel

-While personal travel restrictions for inside the U.S. have been suspended, all international travel and overnight cruises must be reported prior to returning to campus to one of the following:
+All domestic and international travel to a COVID-19 hotspot and overnight cruises must be reported prior to returning to campus to one of the following: